xen-troops/meta-xt-prod-devel-rpi5/README.md

 ninja rootfs.img.gz
 ```

-### Flash rootfs image to the USB-flash
+### Flash rootfs Image to the USB-flash

-To flash USB-flash image run below command:
+To flash the USB flash image, run below command:
 ```
 sudo dd if=./rootfs.img of=/dev/<usb-dev> bs=4M status=progress

 ```

-**NOTE:** Be sure to identify correctly <usb-dev> which could look like "sdc".
+**NOTE:** Be sure to identify correctly <usb-dev>, which could look like "sdc".
-For USB-flash identification Plug/unplug USB-flash and check `/dev/` for devices added/removed.
+For USB-flash identification, plug/unplug the USB-flash and check `/dev/` for devices that have been added/removed.

-**NOTE:** Ensure existing USB-flash partitions unmounted if auto-mount is enabled.
+**NOTE:** Ensure any existing SD-card partitions are unmounted if auto-mount is enabled.

-It also possible to use generated **"ext4"** image to flash USB-flash which can be found in
+Alternatively, you can use the generated **"ext4"** image to flash to the USB-flash, which can be found in
-relative build folder:
+the relative build directory:

 ```
 yocto/build-domd/tmp/deploy/images/raspberrypi5/rpi5-image-xt-domd-raspberrypi5.rootfs.ext4
 ```

-Run below command to flash **"ext4"** image:
+To flash the **"ext4"** image, run:

 ```
 dd if=yocto/build-domd/tmp/deploy/images/raspberrypi5/rpi5-image-xt-domd-raspberrypi5.rootfs.ext4 of=<usb-dev> bs=1M
 ```

-**NOTE:** In case of **"ext4"** image usage the media should be properly partitioned,
+**NOTE:** In case of **"ext4"** image usage, the media should be properly partitioned,
-for example with `fdisk` command, before writing **"ext4"** image.
+(e.g., using `fdisk`), before writing the image.

-#### USB-flash image content
+#### USB-flash Image Content

-The USB-flash image content is the RPI 5 Linux rootfs based on RPI5 bsp yocto build
+The USB flash image contains the RPI 5 Linux rootfs based on RPI5 bsp yocto build
 [meta-raspberrypi](https://git.yoctoproject.org/meta-raspberrypi) with Xen tools enabled.

-### Flash rootfs image to the nvme storage
+### Flash rootfs Image to the NVMe Storage

-* Create SD-card with official Ubuntu from Raspberry foundation.
+* Create an SD-card with the official Ubuntu from the Raspberry Pi Foundation.
-* Copy file yocto/build-domd/tmp/deploy/images/raspberrypi5/rpi5-image-xt-domd-raspberrypi5.rootfs.ext4 to the USB-Flash dongle.
+* Copy the file `yocto/build-domd/tmp/deploy/images/raspberrypi5/rpi5-image-xt-domd-raspberrypi5.rootfs.ext4` to the USB-Flash dongle.
-* Boot from SD-card with Ubuntu.
-Plug USB-Flash dongle to the Raspberry Pi.
+* Boot from the SD-card with Ubuntu.
+Plug the USB-Flash dongle into the Raspberry Pi board.
-* Create partition on nvme storage with command (should be issued from root account):
+* Create a partition on the NVMe storage by running the following command (as root):
 ```
 (
 echo o